codefellows/seattle-201n5/class-14-js_inheritance--css_animations/lab/README.md

 # Assignment Overview: Lab for Class 14

 Lab today will be a practice run in working with your project team.
-You're going to create a single project (in a new GitHub repo, natch, with all team members set up as Collaborators) with two HTML docs and supporting CSS and JS docs as needed.
+You're going to create a single project (in a new GitHub repo, with all team members set up as Collaborators) with two HTML docs and supporting CSS and JS docs as needed.

 One of the HTML docs is a design comp a la 'Chocoloate Pizza', based on the PREVIEW.tiff image in the adjoining assets directory.